fkriti/generative-ai-bootcamp/README.md

 2. In the chat box, type prompts.
 Type "summarize the report".
 3. Router agent should call "SFI-summarizer-agent" to answer this query.
 You can verify this by clciking on "View Run Info".
 ![alt text](image-5.png)
-4. Try a few prompts see if it works correctly.
+4. Try a few prompts such as "What is SFI?" or "Summarize design princliples" or "What's the point?" to see if it works correctly.
 You can also try asking some questions to see in what cases it can't route properly.
 5. You can also change instructions in any of the agents to change the behaviour.

 **🎉 Congratulations!** You've successfully created your agent in Microsoft Foundry.

+## Next steps
+- Build Foundry agents in code.
+Use this [quick start guide](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/quickstart?view=foundry-classic&pivots=programming-language-python-azure) to get started and refer the code samples on this [repository](https://github.com/microsoft/agent-framework/blob/main/python/samples/getting_started/agents/azure_ai_agent/azure_ai_basic.py).
+- Check out [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) to build multi-agent system for complex use-cases.